canopy-project/canopy-embedded/docs/cloud_vars_c.md

 Operations that perform a **Sync Step**, such as `canopy_sync()`, block your program's execution until communication with the server has completed.
-If you'd rather these routines return immediately, you can use a `Canopy Promise` finer-grained control over synchronization:
+If you would rather have these routines return immediately, you can use a `Canopy Promise` for finer-grained control over synchronization:

 ```c
     CanopyPromise promise;